-Maybe you don’t like eating breakfast several hours later than usual while being surrounded by people who justify drinking large quantities of vodka and sparkling wine by mixing it with orange juice.
+Maybe you don’t like eating breakfast several hours later than usual, surrounded by people who justify drinking large quantities of vodka and sparkling wine by mixing it with orange juice.
 Or maybe you generally like brunch, but you don’t currently want to be in a loud place where people are having mild panic attacks trying to decide between pancakes and eggs.
 That’s when you can use this guide.
 We’ve pulled together a bunch of places where you should be able to eat a low-key weekend meal, probably pretty efficiently, without having to speak to more than one person.
 Maybe two, tops.

 Walk up 2nd Avenue in the East Village on a Saturday afternoon and just about every restaurant you pass will be packed with people trying to get as many refills of low-ABV orange or tomato juice as possible in 90 minutes.
 For something entirely different, go to Cafe Mocha.
-It’s a dimly-lit American spot where you can sit at the bar or pull tables together with a group, and eat things like western omelettes and bacon and sausage breakfast sandwiches.
-There’s rarely a wait, even for the tables out front, which are ideal for people watching.
+It’s a dimly-lit American spot where you can sit at the bar or pull tables together with a group, and eat things like Western omelettes and bacon and sausage breakfast sandwiches.
+There’s rarely a wait, even for the tables out front, which are ideal for people-watching.

 You’re the friend who doesn’t like brunch food, but you still have to maintain your relationships.
 So when your monthly brunch duty comes around, tell everyone to meet at Saraghina.
-Your friends can order eggs benedict and French toast while you enjoy a meal for an adult who knows what time it is, like wood-fired Neapolitan pizzas.
+Your friends can order eggs benedict and French toast while you enjoy a meal for an adult who knows what time it is, like pizza.
 This is a charming neighborhood pizza place, not a brunch den of oppression.

-House of Small Wonder is an easy place to miss.
+House of Small Wonder is an easy spot to miss.
 It’s an unmarked space a couple blocks from the Bedford stop in Williamsburg, surrounded by restaurants full of people wearing Stan Smiths.
-When you realize that this place isn’t a yoga studio and walk inside, you’ll find a cafe serving French and Japanese breakfast and lunch items like a croque madame and rotating sashimi bowls.
+When you realize this place isn’t a yoga studio and walk inside, you’ll find a cafe serving French and Japanese breakfast and lunch dishes like a croque madame and rotating sashimi bowls.
 There won’t be groups of people photographing their bacon Bloody Marys here, but you may feel the need to take a picture of the huge tree growing up through the floor in the middle of the space.

 There are plenty of large, busy places to get brunch in Chelsea, and this isn’t one of them.
 The Commons Chelsea is about the size of a currency exchange kiosk, and it’s a neighborhood place where you can hang out and eat an egg sandwich or a bagel when you don’t want to deal with a crowd.
 There’s also beer and wine, as well as a nice a little outdoor seating section in the summertime.

-In Paris, you’ll find several hundred places similar to Cafe Henrie.
+In Paris, you’ll find several hundred places similar to Cafe Henri.
 This is a very normal-looking neighborhood bistro in Long Island City, and it’s a pleasant place to hang out and drink a cappuccino while you eat a tartine or some eggs benedict.
 They serve the same menu all day every day, and, while the food isn’t going to blow your mind, you can rest assured that it won’t get too loud and you won’t see any tourists here.